 You’d be better off either hiring a car or hailing licensed taxis.

 Walking is a great way to explore the beaches, but if you need to get to the next town it would be safe to get a taxi.

-Puerto Rico is an amazing island to visit and is perhaps the most comfortable island to stay in the Caribbean since it’s so similar to America.
+Puerto Rico is an amazing island to visit and is perhaps the comfiest island to stay in the Caribbean since it’s so similar to America.

-It would help when visiting Puerto Rico if you knew at least some Spanish, but residents won’t be offended if you speak to them in English.
+It helps to know at least some Spanish when visiting Puerto Rico, but residents won’t be offended if you speak to them in English.